 Time composite samples are based on a constant time interval between samples.
 A time composite sample should be collected manually or with an automatic sampler.
-This type of composite is composed of discrete sample aliquots collected in one container at constant time intervals.
-This method provides representative samples when the flow of the sampled wastewater stream is constant.
+This type of composite is composed of discrete sample aliquots collected in one container at constant recommended maintenance and service guidelines.
+Be sure that your autosampler can take the samples required by your KPDES permit and that it is setup correctly to do so.
+Be sure to follow the manufacturer's instructions to successfully set up the correct type of sampling; either composite or grab.